-NBC won the prime-time Nielsen Media Research ratings race Tuesday night in the key 18-49 demo on the strength of Law & Order's dominant performance from 10 p.m.-11 p.m.
-(5.5, the night's top show) and a time-period-winning outing from Scrubs at 9:30 p.m.
-NBC averaged a 3.9/10 in 18-49 for the night.
+NBC won the Nielsen Media Research ratings race Tuesday night in the key 18-49 demo with a 4.4 rating/12 share average, primarily on the strength of Law & Order: Special Victims Unit.

 The television industry's top news stories, analysis and blogs of the day.

 Thank you for signing up to Next TV.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.